Universal Studios Beijing

-Universal Studios Beijing (北京环球影城) is a Universal theme park in Beijing that opened on September 20, 2021 as part of Universal Beijing Resort.
-Invited-only test operation started on September 1, 2021.
-The park would become the fifth Universal Studios-branded theme park in the world, the seventh Universal-built park overall, and the third in Asia, after Universal Studios Japan and Universal Studios Singapore.
-However, it would also be the first Universal-built park in Asia to not include Sesame Street as one of its licensed properties.
+Universal Studios Beijing (北京环球影城) is a theme park in Beijing, China, that opened in 2021, as part of Universal Beijing Resort.
+It is the seventh Universal-built park, and third in Asia, after Universal Studios Japan and Universal Studios Singapore.

-The project was announced on October 13, 2014 with the plan to invest 20 billion RMB (US$3.3 billion) into the new theme park; a groundbreaking ceremony was held on October 31, 2016.
-It features attractions themed primarily to Universal-owned movies, TV shows, animation, and music, as well as licensed properties from other companies (e.g., Warner Bros. etc.)
+The project began in 2014 with the plan to invest 20 billion RMB (US$3.3 billion) into the new theme park; a groundbreaking ceremony was held on October 31, 2016.
+It features attractions themed primarily to Universal-owned movies, TV shows, animation, and music, as well as licensed properties from other companies including Warner Bros.
+In 2024, the park hosted 9.7 million guests, making it the 12th-most visited theme park in the world.